jhuppe/mangia/README.md

 # Local set up
 ###### Ensure that all of the above technologies are available on your local machine
-1. Run `git clone https://github.com/jhuppe/recipe_locator && cd recipe_locator && yarn install`
+1. Run `git clone https://github.com/jhuppe/mangia && cd mangia && yarn install`
 2. Start the app by running `yarn start`
 ###### Ready!
 Go to: [http://localhost:3000](http://localhost:3000)